-Today I decided it would be nice to breech the city limits…where to go, what to do?
+Today I decided it would be nice to breach the city limits…where to go, what to do?

 A trip to Speyside seemed like a ruddy good plan!